 Some devocalized animals are euthanized when people can't or won't pay for expensive surgery to treat complications like airway blockage.And because no vet can predict the quality of the post-surgical voice, some clients are surprised to learn it is more disturbing than the voice their pet was born with.

-Why Do "Landlord Laws" Hurt Animals?
-This is "smoke-and-mirrors" legislation that simply prohibits landlords from requiring devocalization.
+2. Laws That Prohibit Landlords From Requiring Devocalization Leave Animals Vulnerable--and Could Leave Them Homeless Too.
+This is "smoke-and-mirrors" legislation.
 Though it sounds good at first blush, landlords are an insignificant cause of devocalization.
 And faced with such a law, the recourse for the few who demand behavior-masking surgery is to disallow all pets.
 So who benefits from this pointless law?
 Not animals.

 That is patently false.